loanmarket/career-ladder/Engineering.md

 - I know how to identify business problems/goals and evaluate the ROI and TCO of potential solutions.
 - I understand how budgeting, competition, strategic alignment and compliance pressures can influence technology decisions and am able to adjust proposed solutions based on those factors.
-- I understand the bigger picture of how software development, security and other business departments all interrelate and influence the success of a business.
+- I understand the bigger picture of how software development, compliance, marketing and other business departments all interrelate and influence the success of a business.
 - I know how to adjust my communications style based on my audience, from support to engineer to sales and marketing to C-level executives and business owners.
 - I know the impact of internal politics in organisations and how it can alter decision making processes.
 I work to minimise any such activities and proactively display a culture of ownership and inclusion.
 - I know what is required to bring about organisational change, and when enough trust has been established to broach such topics with others.